This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Child Ticket Price: (Ages 6 – 12): $99

-75 miles (around 2-3 hours in traffic) from Denver, Copper Mountain is easily accessible for families.
+75 miles (around 2-3 hours in traffic) from Denver, Copper Mountain is an easily accessible Colorado ski resort for families.
 In fact, if you ask around Colorado locals for a family-friendly resort, you might hear Copper Mountain mentioned a few times.

 Location: Breckenridge, Colorado